Errol

 Days,” Morris continued, “and it tells

 the story of the Cuban missile crisis very simply.
-The
+The Kennedys

-McNamara telling the story of the Cuban missile crisis
+the story of the Cuban missile crisis and it’s a story

-of control.
-And in the end what’s McNamara’s
+of the world teeter-tottering out of control.
+And in the end

-line from the film? ’We lucked out.’”
+what’s McNamara’s line from the film? ’We

 Luck

 will be on McNamara’s side again at the Oscars.
-I
+I wonder,

-is no room for error in the nuclear age?”
+for error in the nuclear age?”

 And